qaz670756/MMCD/README.md

 <a name="introduction"></a>
 ## Introduction

+<a name="dataset"></a>
+## Dataset
 We provide a DSM-to-image multimodal dataset, which detecting multi-category building change from height data and aerial images, called Hi-BCD.
+You can download the dataset via: [BaiduNetdisk](https://google.com) or [GoogleNetdisk](https://google.com).

 ![Data](/utils/src/data1.jpg "Data")